New Zealand birds

 Many of New Zealand's birds are endangered species because of the threats they face from humans, introduced species and habitat destruction.
 Some species are so threatened that they may become extinct in the near future, while others, like the moa or the huia, are now extinct.

-There are also lots of different projects and conservation efforts for specific birds.
+Some projects and conservation efforts for specific birds are.

 Kiwis for kiwi: The Kiwi Trust works with the Department of Conversation to protect kiwis.